 In 1969, she won the Computer Science Man of the Year Award.
 Later in 1973 she became the first woman, and the first American, to become a Distinguished Fellow of the British Computer Society!

 7. Invisible Glass – Katharine Blodgett

 General Electric took a chance in hiring Katharine Blodgett as their first female scientist.
 It’s a good thing they did because in 1938 she discovered a microscopic coating that made glass non-reflective and distortion proof.

 The glass was a total game changer for cameras, microscopes, eyeglasses, computers – the list goes on.

-Lastly, these women were true pioneers for other ambitious females.
-They are amazing role models for professional women everywhere.
+In short, these women were true pioneers and role models for other ambitious females.
 Because of their inventions, we live more comfortable lives today.